maxxk/programming-languages/presentations/01-Introduction.md

 ```

 # Fortran is alive
-Fortran 2008 is out, next revision (Fortran 2015) is to be standartized in 2018.
+Fortran 2008 is out, next revision (Fortran 2018) is to be standartized later in 2018.

 http://www.fortran.bcs.org/2012/nm_talk.pdf

 ```fortran